This guide outlines the supported number types, required documents, hosting rules, and porting timelines for U.S. numbers.

 2. Submit Your Request

 Looking to port numbers from other countries?
-Use the International Porting Form or check Global Porting coverage for details.
+See Global Porting Coverage.

 (Other document requirements listed below.)